NikhilRO/Grade12_Assignments/Culminating/README.md

 * How to determine the scope of variable(this seems like advanced stuff)?
        * [The problem](
 https://github.com/NikhilRO/Grade12_Assignments/blob/8e878c095da56dae2922bd727863ecbe7c7fac37/Culminating/Bubble.js#L1): I wish to create different arrays depending on how many types of things there are at the level.
 For example, there are three types of Kingdoms; so, I would want three arrays.
 I want to continue to do this at each level.
 I don't how many types there will be; so, array generation has to be automatic.
 But I want these arrays to be accessible to the whole object and not just that function.
        * The solution: Can I use this.variableName anywhere in the constructor function/object to declare variables.
+It might be easier to just use an Array. this array can contain other arrays as elements.